Kovox/ws-rest-soap-lab/README.md

 Then just run either the VelibClientGui.exe in the console VelibClientConsole/bin/Debug or the VelibClientConsole.exe in the VelibClientConsole/bin/Debug **(as administrator)** and send requests.

+**Unfortunately** there is a remaining error that I didn't manage to resolve.
+This error prevents my server from correctly processing the request from the client, and it seems to be because of the basicHttpBinding.
+But the client efficiently sends a message to the IWS.
+SOAP seems to be hard to implements with mono.

 ## How to use the different applications

 The projects below :